aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldseparator/_index.md

 Represents a Word field separator that separates the field code from the field result.

+To learn more, visit the [Working with Fields](https://docs.aspose.com/words/net/working-with-fields/) documentation article.

 ```csharp
 public class FieldSeparator : FieldChar
 ```